 Regarding the court's example, a simple way to demonstrate the irrelevance of presence or absence of a comma is to add both after "who" in the first example and all after "who" in the second example.
-In the first example, that would result in the modifier's having narrow scope, despite the comma; in the second example, that would result in the modifier's having broad scope, despite absence of the comma.
+In the first example, that would result in the modifier's having a narrow scope, despite the comma; in the second example, the modifier would have a broad scope, despite absence of the comma.

-So there's no basis for thinking that a reasonable reader would assume that if in a sentence a series is followed by a modifier and the modifier is preceded by a comma, the modifier applies to the entire series, not just the final element in the series.
-The only basis for invoking the comma test under the rule of the last antecedent is expediency-it offers an easy way to resolve syntactic ambiguity caused by closing modifiers.
-But to invoke a principle of interpretation that has no basis in English usage is in effect to abandon rational inquiry as to meaning.
-That's a travesty.
+So there's no basis for thinking that a reasonable reader would assume that if a series is followed by a modifier and the modifier is preceded by a comma, the modifier applies to the entire series, not just the final element in the series.
+The only basis for invoking the comma test under the rule of the last antecedent is expediency: it offers an easy way to resolve syntactic ambiguity caused by closing modifiers.
+But to invoke a principle of interpretation that has no basis in English usage isn't just expedient - it's also nonsense.

-The Court's Use of Fowler's 2d Edition
+The Court's Use of Fowler's 2d

 To support its interpretation, the court quoted the second edition of H.W.
-Fowler's A Dictionary of Modern English Usage, revised by Ernest Gowers ("Fowler's 2d Edition"), as "explaining that in the sentence 'French, German, Italian, and Spanish, in particular are taught,' the comma at the end of the list 'show[s] that in particular relates to all four languages and not to Spanish only."
-(The court omitted italics used in the original.)
+Fowler's Dictionary of Modern English Usage, revised by Ernest Gowers (Fowler's 2d), as "explaining that in the sentence 'French, German, Italian, and Spanish, in particular are taught,' the comma at the end of the list 'show[s] that in particular relates to all four languages and not to Spanish only.'"16 (The court omitted the italics used with "in particular" in the original.)

-One problem with this example is that the selective and altered quotation offered by the Second Circuit is misleading.
-In the context of a discussion of the rule against "separating inseparables," for example separating a verb from its subject or object, Fowler's 2d Edition considers whether it's appropriate to break the rule to indicate the end of a long or complicated subject.
-It goes on as follows:
+One problem with this example is that the selective and altered quotation is misleading.
+In the context of discussing the rule against "separating inseparables" - for example, separating a verb from its subject or object - Fowler's 2d considers whether it's appropriate to break the rule to indicate the end of a long or complicated subject.
+It then says:

-In enumerations, for instance, should there be a comma after Spanish in French, German, Italian, and Spanish, are taught? ...
-The answer here suggested is no; not even when the intrusion of an adverbial phrase between subject and verb tempts a writer to use a comma to prevent ambiguity, as he might write French, German, Italian, and Spanish, in particular are taught, to show that in particular relates to all four languages and not to Spanish only."
+In enumerations, for instance, should there be a comma after Spanish in French, German, Italian, and Spanish, are taught?...
+The answer here suggested is no; not even when the intrusion of an adverbial phrase between subject and verb tempts a writer to use a comma to prevent ambiguity, as he might write French, German, Italian, and Spanish, in particular are taught, to show that in particular relates to all four languages and not to Spanish only."17

-So far from endorsing the punctuation in the example offered, Fowler's 2d Edition says that it's wrongly punctuated.
-Furthermore, Fowler's 2d Edition doesn't say that the comma after Spanish shows that in particular relates to all four languages-instead, it states that a writer might use the comma to show as much.
-That cannot be read as an endorsement of that usage, or even as an assertion that the purpose intended by a writer in so using the comma would be achieved.
+So far from endorsing the punctuation in the example offered, Fowler's 2d says it's wrongly punctuated.
+Furthermore, Fowler's 2d doesn't say that the comma after Spanish shows that in particular relates to all four languages - instead, it states that a writer might use the comma to show as much.
+That cannot be read as endorsing the usage or even as asserting that the purpose intended by a writer in so using the comma would be achieved.

-Besides, in the Fowler's 2d Edition example it would be more typical to set in particular apart with paired commas, thereby indicating that the phrase is parenthetical, or to do without any commas.
-That suggests that the Fowler's 2d Edition example is simply a poor one.
+Besides, in the Fowler's 2d example it would be more typical to set in particular apart with paired commas, thereby indicating that the phrase is parenthetical, or to omit any commas.
+This suggests that the example is simply a poor one.
 With paired commas, there would be no need to attribute some other function to the comma preceding in particular.

-So the Fowler's 2d Edition example cannot reasonably be seen as supporting the comma test under the rule of the last antecedent.
+So on different levels, the Fowler's 2d example cannot reasonably be seen as supporting the comma test under the rule of the last antecedent.